-Small skinless sausages like these are cooked on charcoal grills in Romania and in other parts of eastern Europe and the Balkans.
+Small skinless sausages are cooked on charcoal grills in Romania and in other parts of eastern Europe and the Balkans.
 Fragrant with garlic, paprika, and caraway, the Romanian version, called mititei, or “wee ones,” are delicious served with zesty mustard.
-This recipe first appeared in our March 2012 issue with Alexander Lobrano's article Eternal Terrain.
+Featured in: Eternal Terrain.

-instructions1.
-Mix all ingredients in a medium bowl until evenly combined, and form into about twenty-two 3″-long, ¾″-thick wide sausages.
+- Mix all ingredients in a medium bowl until evenly combined, and form into about twenty-two 3″-long, ¾”-thick wide sausages.

 - Heat a cast-iron grill pan or skillet over medium-high heat, and brush with oil.
 (Alternatively, arrange an oven rack 4″ from broiler and heat broiler to high.)
 Working in batches, add sausages, and cook, turning once, until lightly charred in spots and cooked through about 5 minutes.
 (Alternatively, place sausages on a foil-lined baking sheet, and broil, turning once, until lightly charred and cooked through.)